 The teacher should have said," Read through then revise.
 Revision is an important step that shouldn't be missed.
 Every draft needs revision at sometime or another.
 Take the Night Stalker for example.
 The first chapter is very poorly written with a lot of info filler, LONG paragraphs of information having to do with the story, and poor plotting.
 I couldn't fix those things with editing!

 Believe it or not, revision and editing and proofreading are completely different things.
-According to dictionary.com revision is: to alter something already written or printed, in order to make corrections, improve, or update: to revise manuscript.
-Whereas editing is: to prepare (text) for publication by checking and improving its accuracy, clarity, etc
+According to dictionary.com revision is: to alter something already written or printed, in order to make corrections, improve, or update: to revise a manuscript.
+Whereas editing is: to prepare (text) for publication by checking and improving its accuracy, clarity, etc.

 Revision has nothing to do with spelling or grammar correction.
 It pertains to removing unwanted words, paragraphs, chapters, and characters.
 It involves reworking the plot, characters, and settings to make the story flow smoothly and to make it more believable.
 That is why revision is also called rewriting.
 Usually you are changing so much in your story that you have to basically rewrite it.
 Also, you may rewrite a story hundreds of times (That was a hyperbole, an extreme exaggeration) before you ever start editing.